dawilster/Resume/README.md

 > **Senior Full Stack Developer**

 Imagine fantasy league but for reality television.
 Built on a Rails/Ember stack I had the opportunity to deep dive into both frameworks and oversee a small team.
 In a small amount of time we were able to build out a killer new feature at the same time optimising and scaling the existing codebase and infrastructure.
+But it was such a great experience to be amongst that startup culture.

 2013 - 2016 - [Papercloud](https://www.papercloud.com.au)

 > **Software Developer**

 Ruby/Javascript developer.
 Working for an agency I got to work on a variety of small to large scale projects.
 Developed primarily backend API’s as well as front end web applications.
 But had a lot of exposure to a variety of software ranging from Ember.js to iOS.
+It's where I matured as a developer and it's where I built a lot of my confidence from.

 2010 - 2012 - [PSDtoBootstrap](https://www.psdtobootstrap.com)